Rats are pests from the rodent family that can transmit various diseases and cause various damage to homes, restaurants and businesses.

 Rats have a set of traits and abilities that allow them to be established anywhere, they have a very developed sense of smell, a very sharp sense of touch, and hearing.

-If you used inappropriate bait and the rats did not die or link the poison to mortality in the population it will not be possible to carry out pest control in the same place by baits over time.
+If you used inappropriate bait and the rats did not die, or linked the poison to a mortality in the population, it will not be possible to carry out pest control in the same place by baits over time.

 In the case where a rat was observed during the day, this indicates a very high level of infestation and this is because a rat is an active animal at night.

 Usually these will be the weak individuals that have been forced to operate in the less good hours by the alpha rats and this implies a large and established population.

 A pair of rodents can produce around 500 offspring in five months in optimal conditions and live in populations ranging from a family of father, mother and an average of 6 offspring to populations of dozens of individuals consisting of the extended family.